 Take a typical squat position, compress your buttocks, push with your heels, then shift your weight to your feet and jump up from your socks.

 The inner thigh muscles, which are always considerably harder to pump, are aggressively used in this exercise.

 Spread your socks out to the sides and place your feet just wider than your shoulders.
 As you squat, shift your weight to one leg and oblique lunge backward with the other.
 Keep a close eye on the supporting leg’s knee and avoid removing it by the toe.
 Alternate between each squat using a different leg.

 This exercise tones the quadriceps, buttocks, and biceps of the thigh while strengthening the hip, knee, and ankle joints.

 As in the sumo position, space your feet at least wider than shoulder-width apart.
 Place your weight on your heels as you gradually lower yourself.
 Lift your heels off the ground and stand up straight by squeezing your buttocks and starting to rise.

 With the lifting of the legs to the sides

-Such squats are aimed at working out the gluteus maximus, quadriceps, hip biceps, and core muscles.
+These squats target the quadriceps, hip biceps, gluteus maximus, and core muscles.

-Let’s just say that this type of squat is one of the most difficult, and beginners are unlikely to be able to master it right away.
-But at the same time, this exercise is extremely effective and not only works out the leg muscles and stabilizers but also develops coordination.
+Let’s just say that this particular variation of the squat is one of the hardest, and newbies won’t likely be able to get it down quickly.
+However, this exercise is also quite efficient and helps to improve coordination while also working the leg muscles and stabilizers.

 More about Astana